Etejerina/a-walk-in-python/day_5.md

 In the same way we can use Dictionaries and Lists.

-[Here](https://realpython.com/python-pass-by-reference/) is a pos on Real Python, explaining all this things, and why technically this is possible.
+[Here](https://realpython.com/python-pass-by-reference/) is a post on Real Python, explaining all this things, and why technically this is possible.

 I'm not pretending to explain something you can read in this article very clearly.